MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 To resolve this issue, there are two potential solutions:

-1. **Disable Extensions**:  To identify which extension is causing the conflict, you can disable extensions that affect the page one at a time.
+1. **Disable extensions**: To identify which extension is causing the conflict, you can disable extensions that affect the page one at a time.
 However, this approach might not be ideal if the extensions in question are necessary for your business processes.

-2. **Modify Extension Code**: This solution involves analyzing the root cause of the issue and addressing it by modifying the code of the conflicting extensions.
+2. **Modify extension code**: This solution involves analyzing the root cause of the issue and addressing it by modifying the code of the conflicting extensions.

 To better understand this issue, consider the following example involving the **Customer Card** page (ID 21).
 When you are on the **Customer List** page (ID 22) and select **Edit in Excel**, a web service is generated in the background that exposes the fields from the **Customer Card** page.
-This web service includes all page fields defined on the **Customer Card** page, while table fields are only be exposed if they correspond to a page field or are part of the primary key.
+This web service includes all page fields defined on the **Customer Card** page, while table fields are only exposed if they correspond to a page field or are part of the primary key.

 When an extension is installed that extends the **Customer Card** page, the fields added by the extension are also exposed in the web service.
 While extensions can't create page fields with the same names as those fields already existing on the **Customer Card** page, conflicts can still arise when multiple extensions add fields with identical names.